MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 rows().lock_mut().retain(|row| row.id != id)
 ```

 `RawEl::children_signal_vec` updates its child elements according to the input signal.
 The signal comes from a `MutableVec` returned from `rows()`.
 The most important fact is that this signal transmits only differences between the old and the updated vector.
-It means it's fast because it doesn't have to clone the entire vector on every change and it can transmit only the child's index in the case of removing.
+It means it's fast because it doesn't have to clone the entire vector on every change and it can transmit only the child index in the case of removing.

 _Note:_ `RawEl` is a "low-level element".
 It means `RawEl` is used as a foundation for other Zoon elements like `Row` and `Button`.
 Only the element `Text` is based on `RawText`.
 Both `RawEl` and `RawText` implement `Element` and `From for RawElement`.
 There will be probably also a `RawSvgEl` in the future.
 The idea is all _raw elements_ can write directly to the browser DOM or to `String` as needed.